tlswg/tls13-spec/draft-ietf-tls-tls13.md

 applicable cipher suites:

   * "signature_algorithms" is REQUIRED for certificate authenticated cipher suites.
-  * "supported_groups" and "key_share" are REQUIRED for DHE or ECDHE cipher suites.
+  * "supported_kems" and "key_share" are REQUIRED for DHE or ECDHE cipher suites.
   * "pre_shared_key" is REQUIRED for PSK cipher suites.
   * "cookie" is REQUIRED for all cipher suites.